kizeo/kizeo-forms-documentations/docs/sp-update-list.md

     .
 You can retrieve the list ID from the address bar after "listedit.aspx?List=".
     ![SharePoint List ID][list-04]

+3. Click on combo box
+    The list in the combo box, are the names of the columns of the SharePoint list.
+    ![SharePoint List combo][list-06]
+    ![SharePoint List column][list-05]

+4. Enter the name of the KizeoForms field tag you want to put in the SharePoint column.

+5. Data type
+    ![SharePoint List type][list-07]
+    Unique must be used on a SharePoint column that is of type unique item.
+    ![Unique Type][list-08]
+    Allows you to update an entry in the list, rather than adding a new line.

+6. Adds a new link Column / Tag
+7. Modifies the selected line with the new parameters entered.
+8. Delete the selected row
+9. Validate settings

 <!-- ************************** -->
 <!-- ***** Pictures List ****** -->